• Menu

 Pepsi Center, now Ball Arena, in Denver.
 Photo: Wally Gobetz

 From October to June, catch the Denver Nuggets compete in the National Basketball League (NBA).
 The National Hockey League’s (NHL) Colorado Avalanche plays from September to June, sharing a similar fall/winter/spring season time frame as the Nuggets.
-Lastly, but certainly not least (in terms of screaming fans and an amazing Ball Arena experience), is the Colorado Mammoth.
+Last, but certainly not least (in terms of screaming fans and an amazing Ball Arena experience), is the Colorado Mammoth.
 They compete in the National Lacrosse League (NLL), playing professional box lacrosse from December to April.

 Matt Thomas